Community-Based Learning

 For Faculty

 A number of faculty members at Hopkins offer classes which incorporate community-based learning components.
 Additionally, the Center for Social Concern supports faculty who may be new to teaching community-based learning and want to advocate for more CBL opportunities on the Johns Hopkins campus.
-Depending on your level of commitment, the CSC offers a variety of ways for interested faculty to be involved in CBL through participating in:
+The CSC offers multiple ways for interested faculty through participating in:

 For Students

-Community-Based Learning courses are offered every year at Hopkins.
+Community-Based learning courses are offered at Hopkins every year.
 Registering in these courses will allow you to:

 Class Registration